 In 1890, Tombstone's population dwindled to 1,800 - close to today's!
 With few businesses and limited customers, city tax support declined.

-In December 1893 The Bank of Tombstone closed, unable to sustain business.
+In December 1893 The Bank of Tombstone closed.
 They transferred assets to the other local bank, The Tombstone Bank.
-The town's commercial prospects looked more dire each year.
+The town’s commercial prospects looked more dire each year.
 Only 649 people remained in Tombstone by 1900!

 Responsible city representatives determined to keep the town alive.
 We're still here, after all!
 So something worked.